Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 The Biden campaign’s barnstorm of the Keystone State was an effort to leave no geographical area or demographic unturned in a battleground where both candidates have spent significant time and resources in recent weeks.
 Biden and his wife, Jill Biden, visited western Pennsylvania with events that targeted union workers, labor leaders, African Americans, suburban women and rural voters.
 Meanwhile, Harris and her husband, Doug Emhoff, focused on the eastern part of the state, with events geared toward Latino voters, veterans, students and farmers.

 Throughout the day, Biden unleashed an extra dose of tough talk against the president, at one point calling Trump a “loser” who looked down on military families and who has “refused to do the work” to help working-class Americans.
+He also called Trump a “flat disgrace” for falsely claiming that doctors have made more money off coronavirus patients.

+“It’s time for Donald Trump to pack his bags and go home!”
+Biden, 77, told the crowd at his final event of the day, a car rally in Pittsburgh with the pop star Lady Gaga.
+“We’re done with the chaos.
+We’re done with the racism and we’re done with the tweets, the anger, the failure, the irresponsibility.”

+The Democratic presidential nominee slammed Trump for reportedly paying more taxes in China than he had in the United States and threatening to dismantle the Affordable Care Act.
+At one point, Biden declared it was time for racial justice in the United States and brought up Trump’s claims that he had done more for Black Americans than any president since Abraham Lincoln.

 Biden’s first stop Monday was a canvass kickoff in Beaver County, just outside Pittsburgh, where he addressed supporters from unions representing plumbers, steelworkers, carpenters and firefighters.